- About Us

-The founder of the Hyderabad dynasty, Nizam-ul-Mulk Asaf jah’s second son Nasir Jung is buried and in the vicinity the king of Ahmednagar, Nizare Shah is also buried in the valley.
-The Dargah of Zar Zari Zar Baksh, Shaikh Burhan ud-din Gharib Chisti & Shaikh Zain-ud-din Shirazi share space with tomb of the Mughal emperor Aurangazeb and his trusted General Asif jah I the first Nizam of Hyderabad are located in this town within a short distance of each other.
+The founder of the Hyderabad dynasty, Nizam-ul-Mulk Asaf Jah’s second son Nasir Jung is buried in the vicinity of the king of Ahmednagar, Nizare Shah is also buried in the valley.
+The Dargah of Zar Zari Zar Baksh, Shaikh Burhan ud-din Gharib Chisti & Shaikh Zain-ud-din Shirazi share space with the tomb of the Mughal emperor Aurangazeb and his trusted General Asif Jah I the first Nizam of Hyderabad is located in this town within a short distance of each other.

-Built by Aurangazeb, the high fortified wall surrounding Khuldabad has seven gates including a wicket gate appropriately named.
-Though, at many places, the wall has collapsed now but the wall is still an imposing Mughal architecture with its gateway approached by a paved ascent of 300 feet inside the town.
+Significantly, Khuldabad contains around 20 or more tombs and burial chambers of celebrities of the Moghul era.
+Built by Aurangazeb, the highly fortified wall surrounding Khuldabad has seven gates including a wicket gate appropriately named.
+Though at many places, the wall has collapsed now but the wall is still an imposing Mughal architecture with its gateway approached by a paved ascent of 300 feet inside the town.
 Between the north and the south gates lies the mausoleum tomb of Aurangazeb.
-Erected in 1760, a doomed-porch and gateway a large quadrangle is approached on three sides of an open fronted building which was used for conducting school, used as a mosque and as choultry for travelers.
-The replica of the mosque is below the structure taken by a flight of descending steps and further a gateway leads into an inner courtyard.
-Great work of Moghul architecture is displayed.
+Erected in 1760, a doomed porch and gateway a large quadrangle is approached on three sides of an open-fronted building that was used for conducting school, used as a mosque, and as choultry for travelers.
+The replica of the mosque is below the structure taken by a flight of descending steps and further, a gateway leads into an inner courtyard.
+The great work of Moghul architecture is displayed.

-In addition the famous Bhadra Maruti Temple, the temple devoted to the monkey god, where devotees congregate from far away places to offer prayers particularly during Hanuman Jayanti the birthday of the monkey god Hanuman, on Saturdays and during the month of Shravan; the religious month revered by the natives of Maharashtra.
-Ironically, in the nearby valley 1500 Sufi Saints are believed to be buried in the Valley of the Saints in Khuldabad.
+In addition the famous Bhadra Maruti Temple, the temple devoted to the monkey god, where devotees congregate from far away places to offer prayers, particularly during Hanuman Jayanti the birthday of the monkey god Hanuman, on Saturdays and during the month of Shravan; the religious month revered by the natives of Maharashtra.
+Ironically, in the nearby valley, 1500 Sufi Saints are believed to be buried in the Valley of the Saints in Khuldabad.